Pressure Relief Valve: Testing, Repair, and Replacement

 T&P valve issues fall into four distinct failure categories:

-For background on how the directory structures diagnostic content, see how to use this water heater repair resource.
+For background on how the provider network structures diagnostic content, see how to use this water heater repair resource.

 Decision boundaries